Franchise Taxes Overview

 Franchise Tax Reports for Delaware corporations are due annually by March 1.

 The word “franchise” is often associated with restaurants and retail outlets—but franchise taxes, which are due annually to the Delaware Secretary of State, are a completely different subject matter.
 The Delaware Division of Corporations explains it this way:

 Any corporation that is incorporated in Delaware (regardless of where you conduct business) must file an Annual Franchise Tax Report and pay Franchise Tax for the privilege of incorporating in Delaware.

 Bottom line - if you’re incorporated in Delaware (and if you're a Shoobx client, you are!), you must file an Annual Franchise Tax Report.

 The deadline for this filing is March 1.
-Mark your calendar with this important filing date to avoid penalties—missing the deadline means a penalty of $200 or more, and the interest on the unpaid tax balance accrues at a rate of 1.5% per month.
-If you fail to file the report for two years in a row, Delaware will revoke your company’s Charter.
+Mark your calendar with this important filing date to avoid penalties—missing the deadline can mean a penalty of $200 or more, and the interest on the unpaid tax balance accrues at a rate of 1.5% per month.
+If you fail to file the report for two years in a row, Delaware can revoke your company’s Charter.

 There are two methods for calculating franchise taxes:

 - Authorized Shares Method - For corporations having no par value stock, the authorized shares method will always result in the lesser tax.

 - Assumed Par Value Capital Method - This method requires figures for all issued shares (including treasury shares) and total gross assets.

 Because the calculations for each of the methods are different, the amount of tax due will vary.
 Delaware lets you choose the method that is most advantageous to your company, and you may want to consult with your accountant and/or attorney to determine which method is best for your company.